akhiln007/web-repo/_posts/2019-11-05-UNIX Commands.md

 1)	dmesg

-ubuntu has a command that enables you to see detailed messages that are output directly by the operating system.
+Ubuntu has a command that enables you to see detailed messages that are output directly by the operating system.

 $ dmesg > dmesg.txt